solo-io/gloo/docs/cli/glooctl_create_upstream_consul.md

 ```
       --consul-service string         name of the service in the consul registry
-      --consul-service-tags strings   tags for choosing a subset of the service in the consul registry
+      --consul-service-tags strings   comma-separated list of tags for choosing a subset of the service in the consul registry
   -h, --help                          help for consul
       --name string                   name of the resource to read or write
   -n, --namespace string              namespace for reading or writing resources (default "gloo-system")